 If a pandemic, epidemic or outbreak of an infectious disease occurs in Switzerland, the United States or worldwide, our business may be adversely affected.
 COVID-19 has spread to most countries and throughout Switzerland and the United States.
 Numerous jurisdictions have imposed, and others in the future may impose, "shelter-in-place" orders, quarantines, executive orders and similar government orders and restrictions for their residents to control the spread of COVID-19.
 Such orders or restrictions have resulted in reduced operations at our headquarters, work stoppages, slowdowns and delays, travel restrictions and cancellation of events.
-Other disruptions or potential disruptions include the inability of our suppliers and manufacturers to manufacture and deliver components and products on a timely basis; disruptions in our research and development schedules; disruptions in our ability to provide customer support; delays in actions of regulatory bodies; disruptions of medical institutions and clinical investigators with whom we conduct business; and additional government requirements or other incremental mitigation efforts that may further impact the supply, manufacture and delivery of our products.
+Other disruptions or potential disruptions include the inability of our suppliers and manufacturers to manufacture and deliver components and products on a timely basis; disruptions in our research and development schedules; disruptions in our ability to provide customer support; delays in actions of regulatory bodies; diversion of or limitations on employee resources that would otherwise be focused on the operations of our business; business adjustments or disruptions of medical institutions and clinical investigators with whom we conduct business; and additional government requirements or other incremental mitigation efforts that may further impact the supply, manufacture and delivery of our products.
 In addition, the COVID-19 pandemic may result in restricted access to reference and specialty laboratories, prioritization of COVID-19-related testing at the expense of non-COVID-19 analysis and potential supply bottlenecks, in particular with respect to consumables, reagents and other products shared between NGS and COVID-19 testing or COVID-19 vaccination.
 For example, we may face a shortage of dry ice and other materials which are essential to delivering our products to our customers due to the increased demand for such products because of the COVID-19 vaccination distribution, COVID-19 testing and COVID-19 antibody development.